 Providing specialized scanning services means keeping up-to-date with technologies that may influence professional industries.
 We know one of the largest risks involved with keeping intellectual assets in obsolete technology like microfilm is that business operations and processes may no longer be compatible with certain software.
 Think of working in analog while your competitors, clients, and colleagues are working in digital.
 There’s no way you can compete or collaborate if you aren’t speaking the same language as those around you.

 If you’re still working with tech that isn’t compatible with anyone or anything outside of your office, then it’s time to upgrade for the sake of your business’ longevity.
 Not only do you run the risk of not having compatible processes for your clients, you also run the risk of losing out on potential business.

 Do you like the way your files are organized now?
 Perhaps you have a detailed organization system that allows you to locate older files quickly and archive newer files in a useful order.
 This may be a good solution for document management now, but as technology continues to progress, you may have some files in a certain format and other files in a newer format.
 An archival system like this can cause major confusion amongst your team.

-What do you think about moving your files to new technology?
+What do you think about moving your files to new technology, whether it’s from microfiche or another medium?
 Keeping your files in obsolete tech severely limits the range of motion you have when it comes to dealing with clients.
 You may run into issues where the technology is phased out faster than expected, which would in turn leave you in a tough spot.
 Transition your files over to a top-tier document management system that specializes in microforms, white-glove, large format, and well-log scanning today.